denzp/cargo-wharf/cargo-wharf-frontend/README.md

-# cargo-wharf-frontend
+## `cargo-wharf` - BuildKit frontend for Cargo and Rust

-## Usage
+# Usage
-Simple as it is:
+Almost simple as it is:
 ```
 docker build -f Cargo.toml .
 ```

-Although, extra one-time preparation has to be made before the build.
+Although, extra one-time setup has to be made before the build.

 1. [Make sure BuildKit is enabled](#buildkit-setup)
 2. [Add the frontend directive](#frontend-directive)